List of In Another World with My Smartphone characters: Babylon

 A 5000-year old terminal gynoid, who received a task from Prof. Regina Babylon to manage the Laboratory of Babylon.
 Her air frame number is 22.
 On the outside, she is well-mannered, hard-working, and responsible.
-Although, in reality, she is very perverted when it comes to little girls, especially Sue.
+Although, in reality, she is very perverted when it comes to little girls, especially Sue and Renne.
 Tica is the only gynoid that Monica, Touya, and his brides despise the most.

 Kingdom of Belfast

 This country was the first place that Touya had visited at the start of the story, which is where he met Sushie, Yae, the Silhoueska twins, Yumina, and Renne.
 It is located in the western Europa continent and also the second largest country in the west.
 The country largest and capital city is Alephis Capital City.
 It has relatively peaceful atmosphere thanks to the good management from its king, Tristwin Ernes Belfast.
 The country founded the West Alliance together with Kingdom of Mismede, which later evolved into the World Alliance.